ScubeScripts/dumpster-diving/README.md

 # sc_dumpster-diving

 Today I present you my small Dumpster Diving script.
 This script allows you to search dumpsters all over the map.
 The script runs on the latest ESX version and needs a few other dependencies to work.
+### Please remember to add the items to the database!
+Update will follow soon!!!

 ![](https://cdn.discordapp.com/attachments/1100114436250947607/1152656094594871417/Screenshot_2023-09-16_192328.png)